jschless/jschless.github.io/_drafts/2019-08-11-elevator-etiquitte.md

 ![png](/assets/output_36_1.png)

-Interesting.
+Here is an interesting result.
 Around the 95th quantile, pressing both buttons significantly increases elevator time.
 However, in general it is faster.
+So, 5% of the time, you are going to get unlucky and have a worse time.

 So, if everyone chooses to press both buttons, we get a 6 second speed up, at the expense of a 2 minute worse, worst case scenario.

-# Future Work
+# Conclusions and Future Work
+I was really hoping that the simulation would prove my intuition right.
+I was angry at the two-button-pressers and wanted to score a victory for the less wasteful one-button-pressers.
+This did not turn out to be true.

+I explored ratios of different pressers hoping to find an optimal ratio of people pressing both buttons, but the variation was simply too high.

-This is part one of this exploration.
-In the future, I will explore the following questions:
+This is a very basic exploration of this complicated problem.
+I did not explore how different parameters, which are not that accurate, would affect the outcome.

+In the future, I hope to explore the following:

 - What happens to the people who are one button pushers?
 (I personally feel guilty wasting an elevator trip, so I only push one.)
 In general, what happens when its not everyone doing the behavior, but some combination of the two.
+- How does the result change if we vary elevator speed, time it takes to open and close, arrival speed, etc.
 - How can we model this analytically, i.e. without a simulation?